-This post describes steps one can take to install additional printer drivers in Ubuntu Linux.
+This post describes the steps to install additional printer drivers in Ubuntu Linux.

 When you want the latest HP printer drivers on Ubuntu, you’ll download and install the latest HP Linux Imaging and Printing (HPLIP) driver package.
 Updated versions of this package are regularly released with support for the latest HP printers.

-HP is one of the printer manufacturers that has its driver package for Linux, including Ubuntu.
-The driver package is maintained by the open-source community but has HP’s full support.
+HP is one printer manufacturer with its driver package for Linux, including Ubuntu.
+The open-source community maintains the driver package but has HP’s full support.

-HP Linux printer’s driver package is known as HP Linux Imaging and Printing (HPLIP) and it’s updated frequently to support newer printers as they become available.
-If you own a new HP printer today, it will mostly work on the latest version of the Ubuntu desktop
+HP Linux printer’s driver package, or HP Linux Imaging and Printing (HPLIP), is updated frequently to support newer printers as they become available.
+So if you own a new HP printer today, it will mostly work on the latest version of the Ubuntu desktop.

-However, if the printer is not supported by Ubuntu or the drivers that do not support the printer are not installed, installing HPLIP might make the drivers available.
+However, if Ubuntu or the drivers that do not support the printer are not installed, installing HPLIP might make the drivers available.

 The current version of the software package is 3.17.11

 How to install additional HP printer drivers in Ubuntu Linux

-As described above, you can install additional HP printer drivers simply by downloading and installing the latest HP Linux Imaging and Printing (HPLIP) driver package.
+As described above, you can install other HP printer drivers by downloading and installing the latest HP Linux Imaging and Printing (HPLIP) driver package.

 The current driver package adds support for the following: